Ayon95/portfolio-website/README.md

 - How to use styled components with Gatsby
 - How to use Framer Motion to add animations
 - How to use react-intersection-observer and Framer Motion together to trigger animations when an element comes into view or goes out of view
+- How to create an accessible, keyboard-friendly hamburger navigation menu
+- How to highlight a navigation link when the user scrolls to the associated section
 - How to use EmailJS to set up an email-receiving service

 ## Tools and technologies used